ridernator/jbencode/README.md

 ```java
 Bencoder bencoder = new Bencoder();
 ```
-The call the `read` method on a file :
+Then call the `read` method on a file :
 ```java
 File test = new File("test.dat");
 List<BencodingElement> elements = bencoder.read(test);